Story Plant hardcover

 Fiction Studio Books e-book

-Society said they were insane, and in the 1950s, that was enough to put someone away in an asylum and separate them from the world for the rest of their lives.
+Society said they were insane, and in 1954, that was enough to put someone away in an asylum and separate them from the world.
 Even here, though, it was possible for souls to flourish.

 A remarkable exploration of the spirit, a sharp indictment of our blindness to what makes us human, and an unforgettable portrait of the power of the will, The Bird Box will move you in ways you never anticipated.